Get answers to your most frequently asked questions!

 My daughter is not a Girl Scout.
 Can she still come to camp?

 Yes, your daughter is welcomed.
 She will be registered as a Girl Scout when she submits her camp registration form.
-However, you will need to pay the extra $32 GSUSA registration fee plus the camp registration fee.
+However, you will need to register for GSUSA separately and pay the extra $32 GSUSA registration fee plus the camp registration fee.

 What should my camper wear to camp?